-that does not implement some optional features does not have to check properties or annotations required by those optional features, but MUST issue a warning that an unrecognized property or annotation has been encountered.

-Need not check global objects as they may legitimately be incomplete due to properties intended to be supplied based on scoping rules and the context at the point of use.
+- That only implements a DFDL parser does not have to check (for Schema Definition Errors) properties that are solely used when unparsing, though it is recommended that it does so for portability reasons. - That does not implement some optional features does not have to check properties or annotations required by those optional features, but MUST issue a warning that an unrecognized property or annotation has been encountered. - Need not check global objects as they may legitimately be incomplete due to properties intended to be supplied based on scoping rules and the context at the point of use.

-these date sophic tered to There are two exceptions to this, which must be checked:
+There are two exceptions to this, which must be checked: